This story now lives here. See my FIMFiction Account for everything.

 "Rainbow?
 Sugar cube?
 This ain't your fault, hon."
 She gave her friend a soft pat.

 Rainbow Dash lifted her head to look into her friend's eyes, her voice broken by sobs.
 "He...
 He never would've... he shouldn't have been up there!
-It is
+It is my fault!"

 "Sug'..."
 Applejack's voice softened further.
 "We lost three other fliers last night.
 And not one of those wasn't a veteran weather worker like yerself."